 - “assumption of the risk” agreements,

-But whatever name they have been given, these contracts only shield companies from injuries arising out of ordinary negligence.
-Under California law, waivers of liability may not prevent people from suing for injuries resulting from
+Whatever name they have been given, these contracts only shield companies from injuries arising from ordinary negligence.
+Under California law, waivers of liability may not prevent you from suing for injuries resulting from

 - gross negligence,